wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Juggernaut.md

+Sentinel - the protective aspects of the Hero.
+The Juggernaut in particular represents a Senex-influenced Sentinel, the guard of the known world who maintains the boundaries.

 Juggernauts are the single class with the highest [[Discipline]] in the game.
 This means they are capable of things no other class is.
 No class can match the unconditional healing of Acclimate.
 A juggernaut's Shattered Earth not only taunts like other discipline classes, but also turns nearby terrain difficult and slows enemies.
 And while Crush may have a longer windup than any other melee skill, it also deals massive damage.

 UNIQUE: